MansRosenbaum/Masters_thesis_scripts/README.md

 - An analysis-notebook which shows the effect of putting two single datasets (Run 0 and Run 8) in the same space before using dimensionality reduction techniques.
 These results are not used in the report.

 failed_runs.ipynb
  - Script made to search for the MolDStruct folders for failed simulations.
-This could tell the user how many fails the were, what folder they are in and were the fail occured (by comparing the content of the folder with a successful run, revealing what files that are missing in the failed run).
+This could tell the user how many fails there were, what folder they are in and where the fail occured (by comparing the content of the folder with a successful run, revealing what files that are missing in the failed run).
 These were only a small fraction of the total number of simulations and are thus not significant in this thesis.

 gaussian_pulse.ipynb
- - Notebook for plotting a Gaussian curve symbolizing the laser pulse in MolDStruct, Figure 5 in the report.
+ - Notebook for plotting a Gaussian curve symbolising the laser pulse in MolDStruct, Figure 5 in the report.

 make_structures.ipynb
  - Notebook for exctracting the 101 structures from E-field simulation trajectory files.